-On 15 September 2021 we will be hosting a one-day workshop brining together scholars from a range of disciplines who research perceptions of pregnancy across time periods, regions, cultural and global perspectives.
+On 15 September 2021 we hosted our second academic conference, a one-day workshop brining together scholars from a range of disciplines who research perceptions of pregnancy across time periods, regions, cultural and global perspectives.

 The conference will consist of a series of parallel panels running throughout the day (Times presented are GMT).
 Panels can be booked individually by clicking on the panel title.